Azure/autorest/docs/posts/announcing-powershell-generator.md

 ### Using AutoRest Powershell

-At a bare minimum, you can generate a powershell module using a swagger or openapi file and using `--powershell`.
+At a bare minimum, you can generate a PowerShell module using a Swagger or OpenAPI file and using `--powershell`.

 The output will be in the `./generated` folder by default: